codemagic-ci-cd/codemagic-docs/content/building/environment-variables.md

 ---
-description:
-  Environment variables are useful for storing information that you do not want to store in the repository.
-You can also use Codemagic read-only environment variables to customize your builds.
+description: How to work with environment variables in Codemagic builds
 title: Environment variables
 weight: 2
 ---